angeloeboy/elms-scraper/README.md

 This is a simple python script to get data from your STI elms accounts.
-Currently, it only returns the list of all your assignments.
+Currently, it returns the list of all your assignments and list of all of your subjects.
 More features will be added soon.

 When you use this, I wont have any access to your credentials since it is will be executed locally on your machine.